ErikEkstedt/conv_ssl/README.md

 # Continuous Conversational SSL

+OLD REPO FOR ACCESS TO THE NEWER STEREO-VERSION OF THIS MODEL SEE [VoiceActivityProjection](https://github.com/ErikEkstedt/VoiceActivityProjection)

+IT SIMPLIFIES INFERENCE AND DEPENDENCY HELL...

 Model training for
 * [Voice Activity Projection: Self-supervised Learning of Turn-taking Events](https://arxiv.org/abs/2205.09812)
 * [How Much Does Prosody Help Turn-taking?
 Investigations using Voice Activity Projection Models]()